 Since 2010 the University has used the Bayfordbury campus as its atmospherics remote sensing observatory.

-Operated by the Centre for Atmospheric and Instrumentation Research (CAIR), remote sensing instruments currently installed include:
+Operated by the Centre for Atmospheric and Climate Physics Research (CACP), remote sensing instruments currently installed include:

 - Infrared radiometers